 The opportunity to enroll in World Geography is based on a student's report card grades (minimum of a 3.0 GPA in Social Studies), a basic geography assessment, and a teacher rubric based on classroom work ethic.
 Discipline records and tardiness/absenteeism will also be considered to determine a student's opportunity to enroll.
 This does not guarantee enrollment; this only qualifies a student for consideration.
 The combination of scores will determine enrollment.
-In order for a student to receive a Carnegie unit, the student must earn at least an 84.5% for the final average.
+In order for a student to receive a Carnegie unit, the student must earn at least an 2.5 for the final average in that subject.
+In order for the student to receive a Carnegie unit, the student must earn at least a 2.5 for the final average in that subject.